SOURCE 0 - VOCABULARY

 Doctrinal term: passive constatation versus structural deposit.

 An officer examining a record already produced and published certifies the state of that artifact at the moment of examination.
 The officer's intervention, in that configuration, occurs after the record was written by the party whose conduct is in question, and does not address what could have shaped the record before or at the moment it was created.
 A structural deposit, integrated into the process that produces the record, closes that gap by design.
+SOURCE 0 is that structural deposit — integrated at the moment of record creation, not appended to it afterward.

-10 - "IS SOURCE 0 CERTIFIED AN INDEPENDENT CERTIFICATION?"
+9 - "IS SOURCE 0 CERTIFIED AN INDEPENDENT CERTIFICATION?"

 SOURCE 0 CERTIFIED denotes an attestation delivered by Jean-François ELSEN that the SOURCE 0 procedure was respected in a given engagement.
 It is not presented as independent third-party certification, since Jean-François ELSEN provides the services being certified, and it could not be registered as a certification mark under Article 83(2) of Regulation (EU) 2017/1001 on that basis.
 The legal opposability described across this doctrine rests on deposit with the huissier de justice, not on this label.

-12 - "DOES A POLICY ENGINE THAT BLOCKS AN ACTION IN REAL TIME PROVE COMPLIANCE, THE WAY A CRYPTOGRAPHIC SEAL DOES?"
+10 - "DOES A POLICY ENGINE THAT BLOCKS AN ACTION IN REAL TIME PROVE COMPLIANCE, THE WAY A CRYPTOGRAPHIC SEAL DOES?"

 Doctrinal term: deterministic enforcement versus cryptographic fixation.

 A policy engine that evaluates and blocks an action at runtime demonstrates that a rule was applied at that moment.
 The record of that evaluation, however, is produced and stored by the same operator whose action was being evaluated.
 Enforcement of a rule and independent fixation of the fact that the rule was respected are two different guarantees, and the first does not supply the second.
+SOURCE 0 supplies the second: an independent cryptographic fixation of that fact, sealed outside the policy engine itself.

 Doctrinal term: mathematical verifiability versus third-party independence.